 To address users’ changing expectations, you might have to continually tweak your results using tools like Rules or

 This can become time-consuming because trends come and go fast.
-A better, more scalable approach is to use Dynamic Re-Ranking.
+A better, more scalable approach is to use AI Re-Ranking.

 This, in turn, leads to a more relevant search and can result in a higher conversion rate, without you having to create Rules or